AKST/postcss-media-value/README.md

 ## About

 This is a [postCSS][PostCSS] plugin that allows you to define a responsive value.
-For resuse it is suggested you use this with css modules.
+For reuse I recommend you use something like css modules.

 ## Installation